Law and Society (B.S.)

 The rule of law and concepts of social justice provide a foundation for life in modern society and a framework for ethical action for professionals in all fields of work.
 Knowledge of the origins of American and international legal concepts and systems, and of the ongoing transformation of those systems, is of value in virtually every profession and for every global citizen.

-The law and society major builds valuable critical thinking and writing skills through the examination of legal systems, courts and conceptions of justice and human rights within both the American and international contexts, and offers opportunities to explore literary, philosophical, ethical and scientific approaches to legal issues.
+The law and society major builds valuable critical thinking and writing skills through the examination of legal systems, courts and conceptions of justice and human rights within both the American and international contexts, and offers opportunities to explore literary, philosophical, psychological, sociological, historical, ethical and scientific approaches to legal issues.
 With a multidisciplinary approach that draws deeply on the liberal arts and social sciences, the law and society program also reflects the University’s traditional commitment to practical professional education.

 All law and society majors also choose a minor from one of the many professional fields that the University offers, such as business, psychology, languages and environmental sustainability.
 Opportunities for internships, study abroad and independent research allow students to examine the ways in which legal issues intersect with professional practice in a variety of site locations across many professional fields.
 Our Career Services professionals help position students for career opportunities after graduation and have an enviable job placement record.